1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 International standards cover various matters, such as:

-Many of these standards are set by the International Organization for Standardization (ISO), but other important sources of such standards include the International Electrotechnical Commission (IEC) and the International Telecommunication Union (ITU).
+Many of these standards are set by the ISO, but other important sources of such standards include the International Electrotechnical Commission (IEC) and the International Telecommunication Union (ITU).

 Adhering to these international standards is not always required by legislation or regulations.
 However, it is often a requirement of contracts and licenses.
 For example, in sub-contracting, it is common for a business to be required to commit to these standards as part of their contract (particularly risk management, compliance and information security standards).
 Failing to comply with standards in this situation may constitute a breach of contract and make the business liable to pay damages.